The FCO social media guidance includes information on:

 - can assist in the consultation process and the formulation of policy by helping us crowd source ideas.

-- Provide real time channels to deliver our messages directly and influence beyond traditional audiences.
+- provides real time channels to deliver our messages directly and influence beyond traditional audiences.

-- Improve the delivery of our services through closer engagement with our customers and allow us to better manage a crisis.
+- improves the delivery of our services through closer engagement with our customers and allow us to better manage a crisis.

-- Make us more accountable and transparent through open dialogue.
+- makes us more accountable and transparent through open dialogue.

 The importance of embedding digital tools in policy making and service delivery is set out in more detail in the FCO Digital Strategy.

 FCO staff should feel empowered to use social media in three main ways:

 1. All staff should use social media for listening: following discussions, keeping track of news and building networks as part of their day to day work.

-a) This means setting up an account with a monitoring tool (some of which do not require a social media account).
+- This means setting up an account with a monitoring tool (some of which do not require a social media account).
 You should also consider using digital tools that aggregate real time news trends from social and mainstream media.
-If you need further guidance on this, please speak to your Digital Hub or the Digital Transformation Unit in London.
+If you need further guidance on this, please speak to your regional Digital Hub or the Digital Transformation Unit in London.